GavinHuttley/gav_blog/_sources/posts/starting_research.rst.txt

     How often, and with who, will you discuss your project?

-Too often, junior researchers / engineers think they need to solve the entirety of a project by themselves.
+Too often, junior researchers / engineers think they need to solve the entirety of a project by themselves ... in one massive go.
 Nope!

 Science and engineering deliver consistently better results when multiple brains are involved.
-Discussions with others help you develop your understanding and also provide crucial perspective that can help you decide when you may be wasting your time pursuing an approach that cannot work or when a superior approach is possible.
+Discussions with others help you develop your understanding and also provide crucial perspective that can help you decide when you may be wasting your time pursuing an approach that cannot work, or when a superior approach is possible.
 Your supervisor provides a crucial point of contact for such discussions.
 In my view, however, they should not be the only person you discuss things with.

 Tackling the inevitable problems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^